Know before you go

 Accessibility information is available about the parking lot toilets at Joffre Lakes Park.

-There are four pit toilets located at the main parking lot, two pit toilets in the overflow area, and one pit toilet at Middle Lake.
-Two urine diversion toilets are located at Upper Lake, one at the viewpoint and one at the camping area.
-Bring your own toilet paper.
+There are four pit toilets at the main parking lot and two in the overflow area.
+One pit toilet is available at Middle Lake.
+There are two urine diversion toilets at Upper Lake, one at the viewpoint and one at the campground.
+Toilet paper is not provided, so please bring your own.

 About this park

-Deer, black bears, grizzly bears, and mountain goats live in the area.
-Pikas may be spotted along the trail.
+Deer, black bears, grizzly bears, and mountain goats live in Joffre Lakes Park.
+You may spot pikas along the hiking trail.
 When camping, please store your food in the metal cache provided at the campground, to avoid attracting bears.

 Reconciliation with Indigenous Peoples